YonatanHen/memory-game/README.md

 # Description

 In this memory game, the user needs to click on the bulbs in the order they were lighted.
 There are 6 levels that in each of them additional bulb is lightening.
-User's scores are represented on the left side of the screen.
+The user's scores are represented on the left side of the screen.

 ### [Link to demo](https://youtu.be/tb6qNctb3HU)